 EDF Énergies nouvelles announced the commissioning of the third section of the Soma wind farm in Turkey via its local subsidiary Polat Enerji, 45% owned by the group.
-This 100 MW extension increases the total capacity of the wind farm to 240 MW.
+The 100 MW extension increases the total capacity of the wind farm to 240 MW.
 Polat Energy is a joint venture company with Canada’s PSP Investments and Polat Holding AŞ, owned by Turkish sports club Galatasaray’s former president Adnan Polat.

 Located in western Turkey, the Soma wind farm previously consisted of two sections of 79 MW and 61 MW commissioned in 2009 and 2011 respectively, the French company said.
 The third section of the aeolic project comprises 50 Enercon turbines, each of them with a capacity of 2 MW.
 With a total installed capacity of 240 MW, Soma is the biggest wind farm built by EDF Énergies nouvelles in Turkey.